yanniey/yanniey/README.md

 ### Hi there, I'm Annie (Anyi) 👋

 I'm an applied scientist at Yelp.
 At work my time is split 50/50 between data science and machine learning engineering.
 I have a master degree in data science from Birkbeck, University of London, and a bachelor degree in Mathematics and Philosophy from St. John's College, MD in the US.

 😄 **I'm currently working on**:
-  * Improving the Ads Auction system at Yelp.
+  * Improving the Ads Auction system at Yelp by running experiments and randomised controlled trials.
+We use lots of stats!

 🌱 **My Past Projects**:
   *  Solving Computer Vision problems with machine learning and deep learning (OpenCV, scikit-learn, Tensorflow)